 - Theresa P. von Meurers was born in 1893 and died at the age of two.

 - Paul Karl von Meurers was born May 29, 1896.
 He married Margaret Elise Richter.
 He died in 1988 without children.

-- Pauline Marie von Meurers was born and died in March of the same year, at just four months old.
+- Marie Pauline von Meurers was born in January 1899, and died in March of the same year, at just four months old.

 There is evidence to show Paul Karl von Meurers was born in Brussels, which would indicate the family went back and forth from America to Europe after their initial immigration to the US.
 There are ship manifest records to show Paul Karl returned to Europe as an adult.
 Alternatively, Paul Karl may have inaccurately listed his birthplace as Brussels, as did his father.
 We know Paul’s brother, Maximilian, frustrated with his lack of proficiency in English and unable to find suitable work, permanently returned to Brussels and became father of a long line of Belgian cousins who live there today.